bobcmartin/AVRCore/README.md

 March 2025

 ## Update Cycle
-The intent is to have major updates on a quaterly cycle (3 months).
+The intent is to have major updates on a quarterly cycle (3 months).
 Latest code will always be available on the master branch but there are no guarentees that the code will work or even compile correctly.

-No more than two versions will be available in the offical install package.
-This will help simplfying pull requests and issue reporting to three sources, last release, current release and master branch.
+No more than two versions will be available in the official install package.
+This will help simplifying pull requests and issue reporting to three sources, last release, current release and master branch.

 ## Current Status / Version Updates